10 things to know about Barcelona when planning a visit

 Pre-book skip-the-line tickets

 To avoid standing in line for hours, then pre-book skip-the-line tickets for the most popular museums and sights.
 We recommend skip-the-line tickets for the attractions of Sagrada familia church, Park Guell and the Picasso museum.
-Important: book directly with the attraction.
-3rd party website add a big commission!
+Important: book directly with the attraction if possible.
+3rd party website sometimes add a commission.
 Read more about these attractions and find links to skip-the-line tickets on our Barcelona Top 10 attractions page.

 Where to stay in Barcelona?

 There are four areas to stay in Barcelona which are most popular with tourists.
-These four areas are near central square Plaza Catalunya - or in Barcelona's old city called Ciutat Vella where you can find parts of the old gothic medieval city - or in the newer 19th century part of Barcelona called Eixample.
+These four areas are a) near downtown central square Plaza Catalunya b) In Barcelona's old city called Ciutat Vella which is the old gothic medieval city c) In newer 19th century part of Barcelona called Eixample. d) In the beach area Sant Marti.
 See links below for maps and info.
+Basically downtown is central and convenient; the old city vibrant and great for walking around and exploring.
+The 19th century Eixample area has the bulk of the modernist architecture by Gaudi and is best for food and shopping and the beach area is fun in the summer months.
+Read more in our guide to best areas to stay in Barcelona.

 Where to stay in Barcelona